Resume Tips

 2. Tailor Your Resume for Each Job Application

-Create a customized resume for each job that you apply for by highlighting relevant skills and experience that meet the requirements stated within the description of job.
-Your resume will be able to ensure that it stands out from other applicants.
+Personalize your resume for each position you apply for by highlighting the relevant skills and experience that correspond to the criteria in your job description.
+Your resume will be able to ensure that it is unique among the many others.

 3. Use Bullet Points to Highlight Achievements

-Rather than listing your job responsibilities Instead, highlight tangible results and tangible accomplishments.
-Use Bullet points that make these achievements simple to scan and intriguing for prospective employers.
+Rather than listing the responsibilities of your job Instead, highlight tangible results and tangible accomplishments.
+Utilize the bullet point format to help make these accomplishments simple to scan and intriguing to potential employers.

 4. Emphasize Transferable Skills